ISAITB/docs-tdl/source/testsuite/index.rst

 .. note::

-    **Deploying test suites during development:** When deploying test suites to a development test bed instance, the fastest way is to use the test bed's `REST API <https://www.itb.ec.europa.eu/docs/itb-ta/latest/api/index.html#deploy>`_.
+    **Deploying test suites during development:** When deploying test suites to a development Test Bed instance, the fastest way is to use the Test Bed's `REST API <https://www.itb.ec.europa.eu/docs/itb-ta/latest/api/index.html#deploy>`_.
 You can find instructions `here <https://www.itb.ec.europa.eu/docs/guides/latest/developingComplexTests/index.html#step-3-prepare-your-workspace>`_
     on enabling the API and creating a script to automate its use.